Israel Start-Up Nation appoints first female sports director on WorldTour – VeloNews.com

 Pridham will join Israel Start-Up Nation in 2021 along with Dror Pekatch, the team’s first Israeli sport director.

-2021 marks the start of Israel Start-Up Nation’s second chapter as it welcomes aboard Chris Froome, Michael Woods, Daryl Impey and a host of other new signings as part of its bid to win the Tour de France.
+The 2021 season marks the start of Israel Start-Up Nation’s second chapter as it welcomes aboard Chris Froome, Michael Woods, Daryl Impey, and a host of other new signings as part of its bid to win the Tour de France.
 After team owner Sylvan Adams splashed a lot of cash through the offseason, the pressure is on the squad to deliver.

 “She has what is needed to be successful: experience and skills,” said team manager Kjell Carlstrom.
 “I believe that Cherie will have a positive impact on our team and get the job done.”